zaborowska/ML4Sim_Documentation/docs/G4FastSim/Step01_generate.md

 ## Data production

 Example code listed above assumes that simulation is run with **single particles**.
 In case multiple particles will be registered in the calorimeters within the same event, this code must be extended (e.g. by adding a primary track ID to the mesh parameters and the SD hit collections, and then adapt the translation to h5).
-However, this is not needed for the sake of input production to MetaHEP.
+However, this is not needed for the sake of input production to G4FastSim.
 Those classes are not needed to run ML model inference, which certainly requires to simulate multiple particles per event (realistic events).

-Data samples that need to be produced for the MetaHEP adaptation are the following:
+Data samples that need to be produced for the G4FastSim adaptation are the following:
 - single electron or photon events (seperate model is used for photons, and seperate one for electrons, but this could also be a condition parameter)
 - discrete or continous energy spectrum of incident particles.
 A pre-training data included discrete spectrum with 11 samples for energies $E=2^n,~n=0,..,10$ so those values are recommended (in the energy range interesting for the user)
 - discrete angle spectrum of incident particles.
 A pre-training data included samples from $50^\circ$ to $90^\circ$, with a $10^\circ$ step.
 This should also depend on the need of the experiment.